 Nervousness is a huge contributor to poor performance in an interview.
 By having the questions in advance, candidates can prepare their answers and gain confidence.
 It is a huge step to eliminating nervousness.
 This is by far the most effective and efficient way to prepare for a successful fire captain interview.
 Below is a sample from our book.
 We have over 80 fire officer interview questions.
 We explain how to formulate your answers, what the panel is looking for, and how to articulate your answers.

-- Please tell the panel about your education, training, and experience.
+Please tell the panel about your biggest strengths and weaknesses.

 Key Points: Talking about your strengths is easy.
 Making your strengths stand out to the interview panel is harder.
 Everyone is a “hard-worker” and “good with people”.
 If you want to stand out to the panel, choose some more powerful descriptors of yourself.
 Don’t be afraid to talk about a weakness, but do it in a way that won’t harm yourself.
 You cannot walk into a Captain interview and tell the panel that supervising is a weakness.
 It’s also a bad idea to say that your weakness is, “that I work too hard”.
 The panel will respect the fact that you recognized a weakness, and worked to remedy it.
 First select a weakness that the panel can identify with, and one that isn’t detrimental to your chances.
 Next talk about how you have worked to “shore up” this weakness.